Origenidea/text2ekalipi/README.md

 This is an english text to [ekalipi](www.ekalipi.org) translator using the a number of different engines which have different data sources.

-The two here are wikitionary (en, de) and the CMU Sphinx.
-There's a file engine.txt which outlines how the files in the lib/ directory are structured
+The two here are wikitionary (en, de) and the CMU Sphinx. are structured

 The wiktionary system uses redis because the database is a giant xml file that takes a long time to parse

+Each engine should follow the interface outlined below, in order to be interchangable.

-## Engine api
+## Engine API interface

 All engines have a number of functions defined: